markcx/pecan-dataport-DB/README.md

 Done loading all the buildings!!
 ```

-When run the main file with demo setting, here is the example outcome:
+When you run the main file with the demo setting, here is the example outcome:
 ```python
 Loading building 26 @ 2019-11-17 13:53:07.803936
   Loading table eg_realpower_1hr